 With cooler weather just around the corner, it’s time to start thinking about your winter wear.
 This collection of free poncho knitting patterns will help get your knit fashion in check.
 You'll be inspired by these cool pattern designs to cast on and start knitting.

-Before you begin, I just wanted to share a quick note.
+Before you begin, I just want to share a quick note.
 The patterns below are not my own but the works of some creative designers.
 If you have questions or concerns about a specific pattern, please contact the designer directly.

 This seamless, top-down knitted poncho is such a simple knit.
 Using size 15 circular knitting needles and super bulky merino wool yarn, you could knit this up over the weekend.

 To knit this warm poncho, you’ll need to know how to increase using M1L (make 1 Left) and M1R (make 1 Right).
 The pattern also requires you to knit in the round and uses a slip stitch border.

 The pattern comes with written knitting instructions for small, medium, large, and extra large sizes.

 Knit with fingering yarn, this one-size, women's knit poncho is just the right size.
 Requiring only one yarn ball of Aalta yarn in superwash wool, you can let the yarn do all the work.

 You’ll need U.S. size 6 knitting circular knitting needles in 16” and 24” and several stitch markers.
 The written pattern is easy enough for beginners, too.
 You’ll work the knit stitch, the purl stitch, and yarn overs (yo) to complete this simple knitting project.

 This free rectangle poncho knitting pattern is so easy to knit and stylish, too.
 Knit flat in sections that attach as you go, this makes it a great beginner project.